About Montessori on the Park

 Our environment and development programmes are tailored for each age range, providing a range of creative activities including, languages, early computer skills and emergent reading and writing to help the children develop, and prepare them for their next steps in education.
 Our programme meets the EYFS (Early Years Foundation Stage) curriculum and the Tower Hamlets Local Authority funding requirements.

-Alongside the EYFS, we follow the Montessori method of education.
-The Montessori method of education, which was developed by Dr Maria Montessori, is a child-centered educational approach based on scientific observations of children from birth to adulthood.
+Alongside the EYFS, we follow the Montessori method of education, which was developed by Dr Maria Montessori, and is a child-centered educational approach.
 It is an approach that focuses on the development of the whole child, physical, social, emotional and cognitive.

 We know that fabulous staff make a great Nursery and we pride ourselves on having a highly qualified, trained and skilled team.
 Staff are encouraged and supported in developing their skills by studying for higher level Childcare qualifications.
 All staff undertake mandatory training in Safeguarding, Paediatric First Aid, Health, Fire and Food Safety.